-Even with the stand and heavy cast iron cooking surface, it only weighs in at 17 lbs.
-This makes it one of the lightest grills we’ve ever reviewed.
+Even with the stand and heavy cast iron cooking surface, it only weighs in at 17 lbs, which makes it one of the lightest grills we’ve ever reviewed.

-It’s also small enough that it will easily fit into any car trunk and won’t be at all difficult to stack things on top of.
+It’s also small enough that it will easily fit into any car trunk and won’t be at all difficult to stack things on top.

 How to set it up:

-When you have found a spot to set it up, all you do is pull outward on each set of legs until they are completely extended, and lift the grill up so the legs swing down and underneath.
+When you have found a spot to set it up, simply pull outward on each set of legs until they extend completely.
+Lift the grill up to let the legs swing down and underneath.
 A simple check to make sure that the legs are in their secured position, and that’s it!